Aurora in Cayuga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Science & Medicine • Settlements & Settlers.
 A significant historical year for this entry is 1793.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Birthplace of Theodore Ledyard Cuyler (within shouting distance of this marker); Cayuga Lake Academy (about 700 feet away, measured in a direct line); Scipio Lodge (approx. 0.2 miles away); Postal Service (approx. ¼ mile away); Peachtown (approx. 0.3 miles away); Glen Park 1852 (approx. 0.3 miles away); 1st Courthouse (approx. 0.4 miles away); Wells College (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Birthplace of Theodore Ledyard Cuyler (within shouting distance of this marker); Scipio Lodge No. 110 (about 400 feet away, measured in a direct line); Cayuga Lake Academy (about 700 feet away); Scipio Lodge (approx. 0.2 miles away); Postal Service (approx. Ό mile away); Peachtown (approx. 0.3 miles away); Glen Park 1852 (approx. 0.3 miles away); 1st Courthouse (approx. 0.4 miles away).
 Touch for a list and map of all markers in Aurora.